eonil/swift-hamt/README.md

 ![Get Performance](PerfTool/Get.png)

-Therefore, `HAMT` performs better if your dataset is potentially can grow more than several thousands.
+Therefore, `HAMT` performs better if your dataset potentially can grow more than several thousands.

 Here's another performance comparison with copying B-Tree.